Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Methodology

 \section{Methodology}

-In this paper, we propose an expert knowledge-based self-supervised Consistency-inConsistency-integration (CiCi) framework to enhance TTA in rPPG tasks.
-Firstly, we formulate our research question in \cref{subsection: Problem Formulation}.
-Then, in \cref{subsection: Observations About rPPG}, we describe the observations about rPPG, which is the premise to evidence two prior knowledge leveraged in CiCi.
-Secondly, we describe the specific design of STFC and STTI in \cref{subsection: Domain Knowledge-based Priors}.
-Then, our gradient control strategy GDC will be introduced in \cref{subsection: 3.4}
+In this paper, we propose an expert knowledge-based self-supervised Consistency-inConsistency-integration (CiCi) framework to enhance TTA in RPM tasks.
+Firstly, we formulate our research question in Sec. \ref{subsection: Problem Formulation}.
+Next, we describe the preprocessing methods for mmWave signals and RGB videos in Sec. \ref{subsection: preprocess}.
+Then, we describe the specific design of STFC and STTI in Sec. \ref{subsection: Domain Knowledge-based Priors}.
+Then, our gradient control strategy GDC will be introduced in Sec. \ref{subsection: 3.4}